noteinabottle1/ao3-crossposting-helper/README.md

 You can configure it to:

-- Automatically add the "Podfic" tag
+- Automatically add the "Cross-Posted on AO3" tag
-- Automatically add a "Podfic Length: X" tag
+- Automatically add a "Cross-Posted from" tag
-- Apply a transformation to the original title, such as adding the prefix "[Podfic] "
+- Apply a transformation to the original title, such as adding the prefix "[Cross-Posted on AO3] "
 - Apply a transformation to the original summary, such as wrapping it in a blockquote and linking to that work and its authors

 ![A popup over the new work page, showing the options available to configure importing metadata](images/pop-up-screen-shot.png)